Richard Kogan (physician): Rachmaninoff

 After the Russian Revolution of 1917 Rachmaninoff and his family left Russia, eventually settling in New York City, where he became extremely successful as a concert pianist.
 Nevertheless, he remained tormented by depression, and his preoccupation with death only grew with age.
-He made creative use of this preoccupation by including the Dies irae motif in at least twenty of his compositions.
+He made creative use of this preoccupation by including the Dies irae motif in at least 20 of his works.

 He also developed phobias involving strangers, darkness, and small animals.
 He openly acknowledged his mental ailments.
-He also developed physical ailments which prompted his internist to advise him to cut back on his concertizing.
-Rachmaninoff refused: “This is my only joy, the concerts….
+He also developed physical ailments that prompted his internist to advise him to cut back on his concertizing.
+Rachmaninoff refused: "This is my only joy, the concerts….
 If I have a pain, it stops when I am playing….
 No, I cannot play less… It is best to die on the concert stage."

 Gershwin

-A more recent example of an especially resilient composer, cited by Kogan, is that of George Gershwin (1898–1937).
-"Part of what's fascinating about [him, says Kogan] is that he grew up in a home almost completely without music."
+A more recent example of an especially resilient composer Kogan cites is George Gershwin.
+"Part of what's fascinating about Gershwin is that he grew up in a home almost completely without music."
 He and his siblings spent a lot of their time roaming the streets.
 "George stole food from pushcarts, regularly engaged in fistfights, even set fires on occasion.
 He lost his virginity with a girl at age nine.
 He was a hyperactive kid who showed signs of conduct disorder."

-But at age 10 or 11 Gershwin, while playing hooky from school classes, he chanced to overhear a violin recital by a fellow pupil.
-"On the spot," says Kogan, "he decided [that] that was what he was going to do with the rest of his life."
+But at age 10 or 11, while playing hooky from school classes, Gershwin overheard a violin recital by a fellow pupil.
+"On the spot", Kogan says, "he decided that was what he was going to do with the rest of his life."

-"Gershwin might have fit a diagnosis of ADHD," says Kogan.
+"Gershwin might have fit a diagnosis of ADHD", Kogan says.
 "Today a child psychiatrist might have prescribed Adderall or Ritalin, but in Gershwin's case his behavioral problems stopped when he found music."

 Gershwin persuaded his parents to let him take piano lessons.
 He poured all his considerable energy into a musical education that covered classics by Mozart, Schumann, and Beethoven, but he also "inhaled all of Broadway tunes and jazz."
-Kogan notes: "He used to say that 'Studying the piano turned a bad boy into a good boy.'"
+Kogan says, "He used to say that 'Studying the piano turned a bad boy into a good boy.'"

-At 15 Gershwin dropped out of school and went on to a Tin Pan Alley publishing company to promote other people's songs.
+At 15 Gershwin dropped out of school and went to a Tin Pan Alley publishing company to promote other people's songs.
 By 20, he had his own breakout hit with Swanee, recorded by Al Jolson, who had overheard Gershwin performing it at a party.